wguo91/geolocation/README.md

 * GeoLocation is a working web application which aims to retrieve details about the user's location.
 * You need to augment GeoLocation with a new form that will allow the user to find out the physical location of websites, by displaying its hosting position on a map.
 * This new form will consist in a text field for the user to input the website domain, and also a "Locate" button.
-* You should store the visited website domain and it should be accessed in separate route /locations
-* There will be one more route /location:id which shows the details of the location along with the map.
 * Single page application is required.
+* There should be three Pages
+    * Home page with input box to find the domain location and showing map for the domain.
+    * Shows history of located websites (Each time when user locate a website it should be stored locally).
+    * Shows detail of a website from the history list (As shown in home page without input box).
 * You have to keep the current features working.

 ### Functional / Acceptance Criteria ###